-The first in our series of posts about some of the children being supported in school by dedicated Uphill donors: Meet Miria..
+The first in our series of posts about some of the children being supported in school by the Pupil Support Fund: Meet Miria…

 We first met Miria when she was 10 years old in October 2014.
-Her father had died of HIV/AIDS and her mother is now sick with the same disease.
+Her father had died of HIV AIDS and her mother was sick with the same disease.
 She and her two siblings were being cared for by her grandmother, who was also very ill.
 The family could barely put food on the table.

 And yet, she wanted to go to school.

 Elius asked if we could help.

 A single donation of £50 gave Miria a place at Uphill Junior School, with a school uniform and shoes, a school bag, books, warm clothes for the winter months – even a mattress to sleep on.
 Thanks to regular donations to the Uphill Pupil Support Fund Miria now has full support for her everyday needs (soap, toothpaste, medicines, clothing, exercise books, pencils) and for school fees and local accommodation during term time.

 Miria happily carrying her new mattress home